AI Shift 2026: From Prediction to Autonomous Agents | Kindo

 With the rise in AGI, a corporate arms race is currently underway to solve Superintelligence first.
 Research labs and corporate entities are competing over access to data, to compute, and to talent.
 We’re watching Google and Microsoft pit DeepMind versus OpenAI to create their own Superintelligence by training AGI models on the world’s data, employing millions of annotators to provide feedback on the models’ mistakes.
 In the process, they're spending billions on hardware, datasets, and talent to achieve a singular model that reflects a collective intelligence.

-At the same time, we’re also witnessing the latest private AGI models and their capabilities become inexpensive or free in the open source community.
-Last week, a leaked Google Memo revealed what most of us already knew, which is that the open source community is on track to outcompete both Google and OpenAI.
-Just last month, Stanford researchers released their own version of ChatGPT, built with less than $600.
+At the same time, we witness high-performance models become commoditized via the open source community.
+The seminal 2023 Google "We Have No Moat" Memo accurately predicted that open innovation would rival proprietary giants like Google and OpenAI.
+Early in this cycle, Stanford researchers released Alpaca, a model built with less than $600, demonstrating the efficiency of fine-tuning LLaMA on synthetic data.
 The LlaMA model was retrained by the researchers cheaply fine-tuning it on inputs and outputs from one of OpenAI’s first models text-davinci-003.

 This means that the most advanced models in the world can now be open sourced for a fraction of the price.